S1avashRN/Approximate-Age-Calculation/README.md

-This simple program is a Univeristy homework; it simply calculates the age of our user, thats it!
+This simple Python program is a univeristy homework; it simply calculates the age of our user, thats it!